mediulus/Final-Project/DesignDocs/BetaSubmission.md

 - Debugged “My Postings” so it functions properly now
 - Design updates: click for more details about each post/listing
 - New layout for design

-## Photos
-- Added photo functionality: displaying, adding, deleting, editing
 - Added delete/edit password
 - Added show/hide password ability when typing it in

+## Photos for listings
+- Added photo functionality: displaying, adding, deleting, editing

 # Potential Improvements for Final Version
 - Better error message handling/displaying in front end